arodri19/arodri19/README.md

 ## Hello there

-Right bellow and these links above can know me a lit bit more
+Right bellow and these links above can know me a little bit more about me

 ## Public information